martinfelis/blendalot/doc/design.md

       to data that is not animation data dependent?
     * b) Processing nodes, e.g. for extracted bones.

-## 2. Support of multiple output sockets
+## 2. Support of multiple output ports

 ### Description

-Current AnimationTree nodes have a single designated output socket.
+Current AnimationTree nodes have a single designated output port.
 A node cannot extract a value that then gets used as input at a laters tage in the graph.

 **Depends on**: "Generalized data connections".